Roman Britain: Establishment of Roman rule

 After capturing the south of the island, the Romans turned their attention to what is now Wales.
 The Silures, Ordovices and Deceangli remained implacably opposed to the invaders and for the first few decades were the focus of Roman military attention, despite occasional minor revolts among Roman allies like the Brigantes and the Iceni.
 The Silures were led by Caratacus, and he carried out an effective guerrilla campaign against Governor Publius Ostorius Scapula.

-In 51, Ostorius lured Caratacus into a set-piece battle and defeated him.
+In 51 AD, Ostorius lured Caratacus into a set-piece battle and defeated him.
 The British leader sought refuge among the Brigantes, but their queen, Cartimandua, proved her loyalty by surrendering him to the Romans.
 He was brought as a captive to Rome, where a dignified speech he made during Claudius's triumph persuaded the emperor to spare his life.
 The Silures were still not pacified, and Cartimandua's ex-husband Venutius replaced Caratacus as the most prominent leader of British resistance.

 On Nero's accession, Roman Britain extended as far north as Lindum.
 Gaius Suetonius Paulinus, the conqueror of Mauretania (modern day Algeria and Morocco), then became governor of Britain, and in 60 and 61 he moved against Mona (Anglesey) to settle accounts with Druidism once and for all.
 Paulinus led his army across the Menai Strait and massacred the Druids and burnt their sacred groves.

 While Paulinus was campaigning in Mona, the southeast of Britain rose in revolt under the leadership of Boudica.
 She was the widow of the recently deceased king of the Iceni, Prasutagus.
 The Roman historian Tacitus reports that Prasutagus had left a will leaving half his kingdom to Nero in the hope that the remainder would be left untouched.
 He was wrong.
 When his will was enforced, Rome responded by violently seizing the tribe's lands in full.
 Boudica protested.
 In consequence, Rome punished her and her daughters by flogging and rape.
 In response, the Iceni, joined by the Trinovantes, destroyed the Roman colony at Camulodunum (Colchester) and routed the part of the IXth Legion that was sent to relieve it.